thoelf/Linux-Stream-Player/server_install.md

         card <number>
 }
 ```
-Depending on your configuration and knowledge, the file could look different.
+Depending on your configuration and knowledge, the file might look different.

 # Installing the files for LSP
 ## General